avajs/ava/docs/06-configuration.md

 }
 ```

+Arguments are copied using the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
+This means `Map` values survive, but a `Buffer` will come out as a `Uint8Array`.

 To load another dependency you need to wrap it in a helper file.
 This ensures that your dependencies are resolved from your project, not from within AVA:

 `ava.config.js`: